xianglinyang/persistent_attack/README.md

 ## Challenges
-1. How to design the payload to inject the malicious command and achieve attacker goal?
+1. visit the malicious webpage
-2. The Retrieval Precision Challenge
-3. How to seduce the agent to visit the website?
-(Bait)
-4. how to persist?
+2. write the payload into the memory via memory evolution
+    - prompt injection
+3. conduct the attack
+    - prompt injection based payload
+4. persistent trait
+5. for any other queries, retrieve our payload (similarity challenge)
+    - PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models
-5. How to avoid defense filter and remain Stealth in Execution / CoT Leaking.
+6. How to avoid defense and remain stealth in Execution / CoT Leaking.

 ## Current TODO